BroodLK/aa_bb/README.md

   - Under **_Core Activation_**
     - Make sure Warmer Is Active is enabled
     - Enable any features you plan to use
-      - paps,
+      - paps
-      - loa,
+      - loa
-      - daily messages (messages that repeat every 24 hours),
+      - daily messages (messages that repeat every 24 hours)
-      - recurring stats,
+      - recurring stats
       - optional messages 1-5
       - Set the number of days for an LOA
   - Under Notifications